NayaraDM/NayaraDM/README.md

 ## Trainne development engineer

+🌟 In my leisure time, I enjoy exploring a variety of media and finding new sources of inspiration for projects.

-📌Atualmente, estou focando em desenvolvimento web e melhorar processos em automação industrial.
+📌 Atualmente, estou focando em desenvolvimento web e automação de processos.

+🤝 I am open to collaborating with others on various projects, particularly those related to machine learning or areas that I have yet to explore.

 <br>